FlamingLotusGirls/SoundMushroom-Interactivity/README.md

-<h2>Note: This was a prototype that didn't end up running on the actual sculture.
+<h2>Note: This was a prototype that didn't end up running on the actual sculpture.
 Production code is in <a href="https://github.com/FlamingLotusGirls/xylophage_sounds">xylophage_sounds</a>--10/14/2013</h2>
 <hr/>

 <b>Sound Interactivity: openFrameworks + Arduino code.</b> <br/>